chase-moskal/renraku/readme.md

       //    ↓                  ↓
     math: secure(async(auth: string) => {

-      // here you can do any auth work you need,
-      // (maybe get into bearer token crypto) if (auth !== "hello")
+      // here you can do any auth work you need if (auth !== "hello")
-        throw new Error("failed fake authentication lol")

-      // finally, return the functionality for this
-      // authorized service
+        throw new Error("auth error: did not receive warm greeting")

       return {
         async sum(a: number, b: number) {
           return a + b